Understanding how to track and manage indirect construction costs will help minimize unnecessary expenditures and drive business growth.

 Hit the road with Shoeboxed ⛟

 Stuff receipts into the Magic Envelope while on the road.
 Then send them in once a month to get scanned.
-Expense reports don’t get easier than this! 💪🏼 30-day full money-back guarantee!
+Expense reports don’t get easier than this! 💪🏼 Try free for 30 days!

 Indirect costs in construction are the expenses not directly tied to physical labor or materials for a specific project.
 Still, they are essential for the overall management and execution of construction work.